Mortara case: Feletti tried and acquitted

 Feletti faced a court trial under the code of laws in effect in Bologna at the time of Edgardo's removal.
-Carboni proposed that even under the pontifical laws, the seizure was illegal – he reported that he had seen no evidence to support the friar's claim that he had acted following instructions from Rome, and that there was substantial evidence casting doubt on Morisi's account, but so far as he could see Feletti had done nothing to verify what she had said before ordering the child removed.
-After Feletti refused to appoint a defence counsel when prompted, saying he was putting his defence in the hands of God and the Virgin Mary, the experienced Bologna lawyer Francesco Jussi was appointed by the state to defend him.
+Carboni proposed that even under the pontifical laws, the seizure was illegal.
+He reported that he had seen no evidence to support the friar's claim that he had acted following instructions from Rome, and that there was substantial evidence casting doubt on Morisi's account but, so far as he could see, Feletti had done nothing to verify what she had said before ordering the child removed.
+After Feletti refused to appoint a defence counsel when prompted, saying he was putting his defence in the hands of God and the Virgin Mary, the experienced Bologna lawyer, Francesco Jussi, was appointed by the state to defend him.

-The hearing before a panel of six judges on 16 April 1860 was attended by neither the Mortara family nor Feletti – the former because they were in Turin and learned of the trial date only two days beforehand, and the latter because he refused to recognise the new authorities' right to put him on trial.
+The hearing on 16 April 1860, before a panel of six judges, was attended by neither the Mortara family nor Feletti, the former because they were in Turin and learned of the trial date only two days beforehand, and the latter because he refused to recognise the right of the new authorities to put him on trial.
 With the evidence gathered by Curletti and Carboni already in hand, the prosecution had no witnesses to call.
-The prosecutor Radamisto Valentini, a lawyer fighting his first major case, declared that Feletti had ordered the removal alone and on his own initiative, and then turned his focus to Carboni's second point of how the authorities in Rome could have possibly concluded that Morisi's story was genuine.
+The prosecutor, Radamisto Valentini, a lawyer fighting his first major case, declared that Feletti had ordered the removal alone and on his own initiative, and then turned his focus to Carboni's second point about how the authorities in Rome could have possibly concluded that Morisi's story was genuine.
 Valentini went over Morisi's account in detail, arguing that even if things had happened as she said, the baptism had not been administered properly and was therefore invalid.
 He then highlighted the inconsistencies between her testimony and the other accounts, condemned Morisi as a silly girl "corrupted by the foul breath and touch of foreign soldiers ... [who] rolled over without shame with them", and finally charged that Feletti had ordered the removal himself out of megalomania and "an inquisitor's hatred of Judaism".